 All are available for Windows, Mac and Linux platforms.

 Detection of illicit fuels: EUREKA, EUREKA II, HEUREKA

 Fuel adulteration is a widespread problem across the globe.
 It causes deterioration of fuel quality, degradation of engine performance, and significantly reduces air quality.
 Fuel adulteration results in customers paying more for illegally blended cheaper fuels.
 It also directly impacts the revenue and reputation of governments and oil firms. iGBu has developed a technique to detect illicit fuel mixtures that does not require chemical markers.

-EUREKA II is a new version of software for detecting illicit fuels.
-It is under development with a new concept of algorithm for detecting the
+EUREKA II: A new version of software for detecting illicit fuels.
+It is under development with a new concept of algorithm for detecting the fuel adulteration.

 Source apportionment of atmospheric aerosol or sediments of river or lakebed: SAFER, SMP, RESOLVE

 The Chemical Mass Balance (CMB) model has been broadly used for aerosol source-apportionment studies.
 The CMB model may be the best model in estimating source contributions if accurate source compositions are available.
 However, reliable source compositions are virtually impossible to measure for some sources.
 In this case, a multivariate receptor model is generally applied to estimate source contributions from ambient data.